EnceladusCat/ENM-AIIR-for-Tropical-Cyclones/README.md

 ### Overview

 ENM-AIIR is a deep learning model for estimating tropical cyclone intensity from satellite imagery, based on the Dvorak technique's T-number scale.
-The model is trained on over 70,000 single-band satellite images of storms from the Northwest Pacific and Southwest Pacific basins.
+The model is trained on over 3,100 single-band satellite images of storms from the Northwest Pacific and Austraila basins.

 ### Dataset

 - **Size:** 3,100+ images
-- **Coverage:** Tropical cyclones from the Northwest Pacific and Southwest Pacific basins
+- **Coverage:** Tropical cyclones from the Northwest Pacific and Austraila basins
 - **Imagery:** Single-band long-wave infrared (IR Band-13), which enhances cloud-top brightness and helps capture the spatial structure of the storm (e.g. spiral banding, eye clarity, central dense overcast)
 - **Labels:** Each image is paired with a corresponding T-number (Dvorak technique) as the intensity label